What Are “Menstrual Cramps”, and What Causes Them?

 Menstrual cramps is one of many types of pain that people can experience.
-Sometimes people do not take menstrual pain seriously, but it can be difficult to deal with tough period pain that affects your activities several days a month.5 Generally, pain can be difficult to manage if you don’t know what’s causing it.
+Sometimes people do not take menstrual pain seriously, but it can be tough to deal with severe period pain that affects women’s’ activities several days a month.5 Generally, pain can be difficult to manage if you don’t know what’s causing it.
 But now that we know that prostaglandins are the main cause of primary menstrual pain, there are options that can provide powerful and effective relief.

-There are many OTC medications available for the relief of period pain, including acetaminophen and NSAIDs, like aspirin and ibuprofen.
-Unlike acetaminophen, ibuprofen sodium, the active ingredient in Advil® Menstrual Pain, targets the cause of menstrual pain and thus provides unsurpassed menstrual cramp relief.*7
+There are many OTC medications available for the relief of period pain, including acetaminophen and NSAIDs (aspirin, ibuprofen).
+Unlike acetaminophen, ibuprofen sodium, the active ingredient in Advil® Film-Coated, targets the cause of menstrual pain and thus provides unsurpassed menstrual cramp relief.*7

 *Among other single ingredient OTC pain relievers.